Zaharah/zaharah.github.io/_pages/about.md

     <dd> Talk at PrimaVera Colloquium about <i> Decision support methods for infrastructure maintenance </i>.
 Abstract and recorded talk is available  <a href = "https://primavera-project.com/colloquium/"> here </a>.  </dd>

    <dt>August 2020</dt>
-    <dd> Selected to be part of Oxford Machine Learning Summer School </dd>
+    <dd> Selected to be part of Oxford Machine Learning Summer School.
+Further information is available <a href= "https://www.oxfordml.school/oxml2020"> here</a> </dd>

   <dt>June 2020</dt>
     <dd> Presented a poster of our work titled <a href = "https://github.com/Zaharah/zaharah.github.io/blob/master/_publications/pdf/poster.pdf" target="_blank"> In-domain and Cross-domain Transferability for Damage Detection in Structural Health Monitoring </a> at Women in Machine Learning workshop co-located with ICML 2020. </dd>